 Xero Shoes provide flexibility in all directions and allow the foot to move freely while providing mild protection.

 As one of the best minimalist running shoes for women on the market, the Xero Shoes HFS gives you the feeling of barefoot running while protecting you from environmental hazards.
-This shoe offers a good combination of minimalist features and a removable 2mm insole if you want a bit more underfoot support.
+These soleless shoes offer a good combination of minimalist features and a removable 2mm insole if you want a bit more underfoot support.

 Xero Shoes’ sole thickness is 5.5mm, to be precise.

 Xero Shoes price ranges from $42 for a comfy sandal to $150 for premium high-level experience footwear.

 Anatomic is a relatively new brand located in the Czech Republic that offers affordable casual sneakers.

 These barefoot womens shoes have a 6 mm thick sole made of thermoplastic rubber, thanks to which they are light, maximally flexible, and at the same time, durable.

 The upper layer of 3-layer cotton ensures durability, airiness, and maximum flexibility.